karaoke-dev/karaoke/README.md

 Please note that this project doesn't have much of a [demo](https://github.com/karaoke-dev/sample-beatmap) currently available, and most of the lyrics are written in Japanese, so we recommend looking around this project to find new features instead of actually using it, unless you understand / speak Japanese.

-If you run into any problems, you can shoot us an email (support@karaoke.dev) or send me a message on [discord](https://discord.gg/ga2xZXk).
-I will typically reply faster on discord.
+If you run into any problems, you can shoot us an email (support@karaoke.dev) or send me a message on [Discord](https://discord.gg/ga2xZXk).
+I will typically reply faster on Discord.

 And feel free to report any bugs if found.